wales-group/examples/LJ38/03_Connecting_minima_with_OPTIM/README.md

 ### Examining the structures along the pathway using VMD

-We often want to investigate the mechanism involved in the pathway between endpoints, something we can do visually in this case using **VMD** to load path.xyz:
+We often want to investigate the mechanism involved in the pathway between endpoints, something we can do visually in this case using **VMD** to load *path.xyz*:
 ```
 vmd -e view_pathway.tcl
 ```

 When you press play at the bottom right of the 'VMD Main' window, you will start to see the conformation of the cluster evolve along the pathway.
-The pathway appears smooth as we are using the `PATH` keyword in *odata* to include intermediate structures between each station point in *path.xyz*.
+The pathway appears smooth as we are using the `PATH` keyword in *odata* to include intermediate structures between each stationary point in *path.xyz*.
 For this reason, you shouldn't use the coordinates in this file for anything else.

 ## Extension: connecting other minima